dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-That's at least readable and we may even understand what's happening here in a few months when we come back to this
+That's at least readable and we may even understand what's happening here in a few months from now when we come back to
-code.
+this code.
-But when we run this code we notice as we move along the board the output is eating it's way downwards our terminal
+But when we run this code we notice, as we move along the board, the output is eating its way downward through our
-buffer.
+terminal buffer.

 ```console
 cargo run